venkatagiri/eCom/README.md

 # eCom

-eCom is a simple e-commerce web application, being developed as a side project of mine.
+eCom is a simple e-commerce web application.